quixio/quix-streams/docs/subscribe.md

 Quix Streams provides you with an optional programmable buffer which you can tailor to your needs.
 Using buffers to read data allows you to process data in batches according to your needs.
 The buffer also helps you to develop models with a high-performance throughput.

 === "Python"
-    You can use the `buffer` property embedded in the `parameters` property of your `stream`, or create a separate instance of that buffer using the `create_buffer` method:
+    You can use the `buffer` property embedded in the `timeseries` property of your `stream`, or create a separate instance of that buffer using the `create_buffer` method:

     ``` python
-    buffer = newStream.parameters.create_buffer()
+    buffer = newStream.timeseries.create_buffer()
     ```

 === "C\#"
-    You can use the `Buffer` property embedded in the `Parameters` property of your `stream`, or create a separate instance of that buffer using the `CreateBuffer` method:
+    You can use the `Buffer` property embedded in the `Timeseries` property of your `stream`, or create a separate instance of that buffer using the `CreateBuffer` method:

     ``` cs
-    var buffer = newStream.Parameters.CreateBuffer();
+    var buffer = newStream.Timeseries.CreateBuffer();
     ```

 You can configure a buffer’s input requirements using built-in properties.
 For example, the following configuration means that the Buffer will release a packet when the time span between first and last timestamp inside the buffer reaches 100 milliseconds: